Basin Plan Report Card

 The Murray–Darling Basin is the largest and most complex river system in Australia.
 The Basin Plan is a major reform agenda, agreed by the Australian Government and the governments of New South Wales, Queensland, South Australia, Victoria and the Australian Capital Territory.
 The Plan is intended to ensure that the shared water resources of the Basin are managed and used sustainably, in the national interest.

-This is the eighth Report Card produced by the Murray–Darling Basin Authority (MDBA).
+This is the ninth Report Card produced by the Murray–Darling Basin Authority (MDBA).
 It responds to feedback from the community seeking short, timely updates on progress.
 Like previous report cards, our assessment has accounted for project status, delivery timeframes, and governance and funding arrangements.
 The report is also informed by feedback from governments, industries and Basin communities.

 Five key elements of Basin Plan implementation have been assessed.
 Some elements are on track, while others are at risk of delay.
 Until all components of the Basin Plan are operational, with the collective effort of Basin governments, the full benefits for Basin communities and the nation cannot be delivered.![]()

-Assessment – July 2022
+Assessment – December 2022

 Water resource plans